BSc Paramedic Science

 For 2022/23 entry, this course is only available to students with a tuition fee status of Scottish.

-*This fee is set by the Scottish Government and is subject to change.
 Although you’re liable for annual tuition fees, students domiciled in Scotland can apply to the Student Awards Agency for Scotland (SAAS) to have tuition fees paid by the Scottish Government.
 If you’re unsure of your fee status, you can check your eligibility.

 All eligible students can apply for a bursary each year through the Paramedic, Nursing and Midwifery Student Bursary Fund (PNMSB), administered by the Student Awards Agency for Scotland (SAAS).
 For further details go to the SAAS website.

 There are some instances where additional fees may apply.
 Depending on your chosen course, you may need to pay additional costs, for example for field trips.
 Learn more about additional fees.

 The University of Stirling offers undergraduate funding opportunities for students domiciled in Scotland.
 To find out if you’re eligible to apply for an award, use our scholarship finder.